MainulDip/JavaEveryday/README.md

 def multiply(f,s) {
     println f*s
 }
-// when calling functions, parantheses are optional if the function has at least one parameter multiply 3,4
+// when calling functions, parentheses are optional if the function has at least one parameter multiply 3,4

-// closures are defiened by braces | closures are get passed and executeed in different points def myClosure = {
+// closures are defined by braces | closures are get passed and executed in different points def myClosure = {
     println 'Executing closure'
 }